LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Please note we expect brands to use [OAuth 2.0](oauth-2-0-client-credentials.html) for authentication and authorization

-Third-Party Bots use [App-JWT OAuth 2.0](oauth-2-0-client-credentials.html) authentication mechanism for a server to server interaction.
+Third-Party Bots use the [App-JWT OAuth 2.0](oauth-2-0-client-credentials.html) authentication mechanism for a server to server interaction.
 Third-Party Bots use the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate a JWT.
 We currently support **only** OAuth API V2 in Sentinel OAuth 2.
 API V1 will soon be deprecated